-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs
+SECTION 6 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs

-Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year
+Section 6.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year

-You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$6,550 limit for the calendar year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$2,000 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-During this stage, the plan will pay most of the cost for your drugs.
+During this stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.